 The Company concluded the Public Warrants and Private Placement Warrants, or the Warrants, meet the definition of a derivative under ASC 815-Derivatives and Hedging (as described in Note 2) and are recorded as liabilities.
 Upon the Closing, the fair value of the Warrants was recorded on the balance sheet.
-The fair value of the Warrants was remeasured as of December 31, 2021, resulting in a non-cash change in fair Warrant liabilities of \$166.5 million in the consolidated statements of operations for the year ended December 31, 2021.
+The fair value of the Warrants are remeasured as of each balance sheet date, which resulted in non-cash gains of \$25.4 million and \$166.5 million in the consolidated statements of operations for the years ended December 31, 2022 and 2021, respectively.

-11. Equity
+12. Equity